 Perhaps Xiaomi sees the picture clearly.
 Perhaps Nigeria’s smartphone elite should not be so offended that they will not be getting their hands on the Pocophone F1 via official channels.
 It just might make better business sense for Xiaomi to send in their new $30 Qin 4G feature phone instead.

-How Can You Get The Pocophne F1 In Nigeria?
+How Can You Get The Poco F1 In Nigeria?

-If you are in Nigeria and want the Pocophone F1, contact someone like Habeeb (07088535479).
+If you are in Nigeria and want a Pocophone, contact someone like Habeeb (07088535479).
 He can ship in any phone in the world for you.
 The rarer the phone, the better.
 He is a smartphone James Bond of sorts.
 And sooner or later, an outlet like Swot Solutions (08022891860) will have it in stock too.
 And they will deliver to you anywhere you are in the country.